Why is sleep important?

 A normal sleep pattern comprises cycles of slow wave and rapid eye movement (REM).
 REM sleep is short periods when we dream and the purpose of REM is to wipe the slate clean from the previous day.

-If you have are feeling low, depressed or anxious your sleep REM periods may be longer and that reduces the healing (slow wave) sleep.
+If you have been feeling low, depressed or anxious your sleep REM periods may be longer and that reduces the healing (slow wave) sleep.
 This can lead to being susceptible to colds and feeling run down and waking up exhausted.

 It would seem that the more negative thoughts and feelings you have during the day, the more time the sleeping brain has to spend wiping clean the slate (REM) and the less time it can spend in renewing and rejuvenating (slow wave) our energy.